ArbitCode/ArbitCode/README.md

 You have finally discovered my Github profile. <br>
-Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>
+Please feel free to clone or fork any project, raise issues and submit PRs if you think something could be better. <br>
 Ask me anything <a href="https://github.com/ArbitCode/ArbitCode/issues/new"><b>here.</b></a><br>